Irish Hen Harrier Survey

-The Golden Eagle Trust, Irish Raptor Study Group and BirdWatch Ireland have formed an exciting conservation partnership and collectively are co-ordinating the 2015 Irish Hen Harrier Survey for the National Parks & Wildlife Service of the Department of Arts, Heritage & the Gaeltacht.
+The Golden Eagle Trust, Irish Raptor Study Group and BirdWatch Ireland have formed an exciting conservation partnership and collectively are co-ordinating the Irish Hen Harrier Survey for the National Parks & Wildlife Service of the Department of Housing, Local Government and Heritage.
+The Hen Harrier Project are also playing an important role in this national survey and contributing information on hen harrier collected in the Special Protected Area network to allow the national population size and trends to be assessed.

 The hen harrier is a raptor species of conservation concern in Ireland and the UK and protected regionally under The Wildlife Act 1976 & Amendment Act 2000.
 Hen harriers are listed on Annex 1 of the Birds Directive (2009/147/EEC) and are currently considered an All‐Ireland Species of Conservation Concern.